cancersysbio/pan-metastasis/README.md

-# Inferring the clonality and timing of metastatic spread with WES data
+# An agent-based model for simulating monoclonal or polyclonal metastatic seeding

 ## Dependencies
 ```console